halotrade-zone/halotrade-contracts/contracts/halo-factory/README.md

     },
 }
 ```
+Where:
+- `asset_infos` is the information of assets in the pair.
+- `requirements` is the whitelist wallet address list and requirements for providing liquidity for the first time.
+- `commission_rate` is the commission rate of the pair.
+- `lp_token_info` is the information of the LP token.

 ### AddNativeTokenDecimals
 Before can be added to any pair, a native token must be specified its decimals.